-In Joss Whedon’s Television series Dollhouse, technology had developed to such a degree that human brains could be wiped and reloaded with new personalities, including adding skills like high speed driving and martial arts expertise.
-Originally planned for five seasons, the show was cut short but still managed to get it’s message out: in the future, remote mind control software basically destroyed the human race.
-Only a desperate few, immune to the effects or protected by technology (and so therefor ultimately vulnerable to it), were left to stop the end of the world.
+In Joss Whedon’s Television series Dollhouse, human brains can be wiped and reloaded with new personalities (brain hacking), including adding skills like high speed driving and martial arts expertise.
+Originally planned for five seasons, the show was cut short but still managed to get it’s message out: in the future, remote mind control software basically destroys the human race.
+Only a desperate few, immune to the effects or protected by technology (and so ultimately vulnerable to it), were left to stop the end of the world.

-So take good look in the mirror in the morning, before you leave the house on your way to work or school.
-Because, if this technology is eventually unleashed, the person looking the the mirror when you get back home may be someone else…
+So take good look in the mirror in the morning, before you leave the house on your way out.
+Because when brain hacking is eventually unleashed, the person looking the the mirror when you get back home could be someone else…